tjtang24/BIOS823/README.md

 ## Usage

+The final report `Report.pdf` is fully reproducible from the Jupyter Notebook and LaTeX document by following the below steps:

+- Create a `tables/` folder for `.csv` tables to be included in the report
+- Create a `figure/` folder for `.png` figures to be included in the report
-- Run `BIOS823_Final.ipynb`, which contains all the codes to generate all necessary files and results for the report.
+- Run `BIOS823_Final.ipynb`, which contains all necessary codes to generate results, tables, and figures for the report.
+The tables will be saved in the `tables/` folder, and the figures will be saved in the `figures/` folder. (`BIOS823_Final.pdf` is the pdf output for the Jupyter Notebook.)
-- Run `Report.tex`, which generates `Report.pdf` as the report for this project.
+- Compile `Report.tex`, which generates `Report.pdf` as the main report for this project.

 ## Other files

-- `figure/` contains `.png` figures to be included in the report
-- `tables/` contains `.csv` tables to be included in the report
-- `aaai23.bib` contains the bibliography in BibTeX
+- `aaai23.bib`: bibliography in BibTeX
-- `aaai23.sty` LaTeX style
+- `aaai23.sty`: LaTeX style
-- `aaai23.bst` bibliography style
+- `aaai23.bst`: bibliography style
 Note: The LaTeX template is from https://www.aaai.org/Publications/Templates/AuthorKit23.zip.